Sedona Arizona Sunset

 Phoenix

-As the biggest city in Arizona, it’s also the state’s cultural center.
-Fine arts, performing arts, professional sports and excellent cuisines from around the world are all at home in Phoenix.
-There are also historic neighborhoods with one-of-a-kind homes, along with master-planned subdivisions.
-The city’s system of mountain preserves encompasses more than 41,000 acres and 200-plus miles of trail, allowing access to one of the largest urban outdoor areas in the nation.
+You’ll also find historic neighborhoods with one-of-a-kind homes, along with master-planned subdivisions.
+The city’s system of mountain preserves encompass more than 41,000 acres and 200-plus miles of trails.
+That means you’ll have access to one of the largest urban outdoor areas in the nation.
+If you’re looking for big-city life in the desert, look no further than Phoenix.

 Phoenix Real Estate Listings